It’s pretty straightforward: Genday (with hard ‘g’)

-We recommend starting no earlier than 5 years (although we have some students who started at 4½ – it depends on the child) and others who started in their 40s and went on to achieve shodan (1st degree black belt).
+We recommend a starting age of 5 years or more.
+We have students, too, who began training in their 40s and went on to achieve shodan (1st degree black belt) and beyond.
 So start at any age, basically.

-Students get an animal patch when an instructor sees them doing their best to get better with their jujutsu, as well as having a great attitude to training.
+Students receive one of our animal patches when an instructor sees them doing their best.
+This can mean working to conquer a bad habit, to get better with their jujutsu, or having a great attitude to training.
 It’s about acknowledgement of best effort rather than reward for best at everything.

-All patches are to be placed as shown below.
-We ask that this guide is followed since there are several patches and it helps to keep the uniform looking orderly.
+All patches and stars are to be placed as shown below.
+We ask that this guide is followed since there are several of each and it helps to keep the uniform looking orderly.

 Where shorts are worn as part of uniform